mil-tokyo/NeuralMelody/README.md

 ## Overview

-This repository is a slight modification of [NeuralTalk](https://github.com/karpathy/neuraltalk).
+- This repository implements melody generation model proposed in [this paper](https://arxiv.org/abs/1710.11549).

 - The **input** is a two-hot vector in which the first 1 corresponds to a certain chord progression of 2-bar lengths (ex: C - Am), and the second 1 corresponds to the part annotation, e.g., verse, chorus, etc.

 - The **output** is a MIDI file with generated melody converted from generated strings.
 Generated strings are currently in the form of **pitch;pos;duration**.

+-  This repository is a modification of [NeuralTalk](https://github.com/karpathy/neuraltalk).

 ## Dependencies